hmarrochio/Machine-Learning-and-the-Stock-Market/README.md

 ![Eig](https://drive.google.com/uc?export=view&id=1PkNn3fLebaBrvv4U4TyH9PRe_wWf-ihU)

-We see here that most signal is within RMT range, but a few eigenvalues are clearly signal
+We see here that most signal is within RMT range, but a few eigenvalues are clearly signal!

 The next step is to use a regularization scheme for the noisy eigenvalues, called __"denoising"__ and investigate clusters within the stocks.